yxlin/ggdmc/README.md

 > chmod +x install.r

 Finally, at the command line, enter the following:
-> install.r Rcpp RcppArmadillo ggplot2 ggmcmc coda tmvtnorm matrixStats data.table
+> install.r Rcpp RcppArmadillo ggplot2 coda matrixStats data.table

 This shall install all supporting packages at once.
-This useful method is from Dirk Eddelbuettel's [littler]<http://dirk.eddelbuettel.com/code/littler.html>.
+This method is from Dirk Eddelbuettel's [littler]<http://dirk.eddelbuettel.com/code/littler.html>.

 ## Citation